pradhanishan/orcl-dbr-sql-converter/README.md

 # orcl-dbr-sql-converter

-A cli program to convert oracle sql queries to databricks sql queries and vice versa
+A program that converts oracle sql queries to databricks sql queries